nicinabox/petrie/README.md

 ## ActiveAdmin

+**Heads up!** You need to have ActiveAdmin installed first!

     rails g petrie:activeadmin

 # Caution

 Petrie includes a root route to `pages#home`.
 Generally, this shouldn't be a problem unless you don't want to use a marketing home page as your root.

+# Known issues

+* There are missing blocks in sir-trevor-rails that will cause template errors.
+The workaround is to create these blocks in your application in `app/views/sir-trevor/blocks` until this gets fixed.

 ## License